Notes on Theory of Distributed Systems: Synchronizers

 If we run the nodes in round-robin order, the left two nodes will eventually catch up to the rightmost, but it will take a while.

 After some further tinkering, the authors present their optimal rule, which they call \concept{max minus one}:

 Here $P(v)$ looks legal if it is within $±1$ of all of its neighbors.

-The intuition for why this works is that the most backward node pulls the rest down to its level in $O(D)$ time using the max-minus-one rule, after which we just get the alpha synchronizer since everybody's local values look legal.
+The intuition for why this works is that the most backward node pulls the rest down to its level in $O(D)$ time\footnote{Defining a time unit as a minimum interval in which every process takes at least one step.} using the max-minus-one rule, after which we just get the alpha synchronizer since everybody's local values look legal.

 The actual proof uses a potential function at each node $v$ given by